nikivivi9/Practical-Data-Analysis-Portfolio/Exploratory Data Analysis/README.md

 ### Methods
 This report is a collaboration with Dr. Brett Romano Ely and Dr. Matthew Ely from the Department of Health Sciences at Providence College, which explores how environmental conditions, age, and sex would influence runner’s performance in this long-distance race.
 Their prior research found that warmer temperature leads to decline in performance in marathon races, and this decline in endurance performance varies significantly between females and males.
 Moreover, older adults face more thermoregulatory challenges during exercise, which further exacerbate performance declines under warmer temperature.
 This study aims to build on previous findings, providing deeper insight on the following aims through exploratory data analysis and statistical modeling:

-- Aim 1: Examine effects of increasing age on marathon performance in men and women.l
+- Aim 1: Examine effects of increasing age on marathon performance in men and women.
 - Aim 2: Explore the impact of environmental conditions on marathon performance, and whether the impact differs across age and gender.
 - Aim 3: Identify the weather parameters (WBGT, Flag conditions, temperature, etc) that have the largest impact on marathon performance.